rust-lang/rfcs/text/3334-niche.md

 code.
 Causing a type with a niche to contain one of its niche values (whether by construction, writing, or transmuting) results in undefined behavior.

+The field type must be a built-in integer or floating-point type, a `char`, or a raw pointer.

+The value given for `value`, or the endpoints of the range given for `range`, may be either a value of the same type as the field, or an unsigned integer.

 Typically, a user-defined type with a niche may wish to provide safe methods to construct or modify the type.
 For instance, a type `T` *might* choose to provide one or more of the following, depending on what makes sense for the